sahilkarle/Real-Estate-Price-Predictor-and-Recommendation-System/README.md

 The final recommender system combines the results of these three systems.

-## Flask App
+## Streamlit Application

-The project is demonstrated using a Flask app with a navigation bar for each functionality.
+The project is demonstrated using a Streamlit Application with a Sidebar for each functionality.
 Users can:
-- Predict property prices
+- Predict property prices.
-- View analytical insights
+- Explore analytical insights through interactive visualizations.
-- Get property recommendations
+- Access personalized property recommendations.

+  The app design emphasizes simplicity and functionality, ensuring a seamless user experience.

 ## Results